jabramyk/mo-portfolio-2025/README.md

 ## 🌟 About This Portfolio

 Welcome to my creative, terminal-inspired portfolio!
-This isn't just another developer portfolio - it's a showcase of modern web development, AI integration, and creative design.
-Built with cutting-edge technologies and featuring interactive elements that demonstrate my skills as a Full Stack Developer.
+This isn't just another developer portfolio - it's an **interactive experience** that tells the story of a 20-year-old developer who learned English from Dora the Explorer and built AI-powered SaaS applications while studying Computer Science.

+Born in Guinea 🇬🇳, raised in NYC 🗽, now coding in Norfolk, Virginia 🏫 - this portfolio showcases modern web development, AI integration, and creative storytelling through an **interactive terminal adventure game** that lets you experience my journey firsthand.

 **Live Demo:** [mohameddatt.com](https://mohameddatt.com) *(Coming Soon)*

+## 🎮 **The Terminal Adventure Experience**

+The centerpiece of this portfolio is an **interactive terminal game** that tells my real story:

+### 🌍 **My Real Journey (2004-2025)**
+- **2004**: Born in Guinea, West Africa
+- **2011**: Moved to NYC at age 6, learned English in 3 months through cartoons
+- **2018**: Moved to Queens, discovered coding and game development
+- **2022**: Moved to Virginia for college at Tidewater Community College
+- **2024**: Graduated with A.S. in Computer Science, won 1st place in internship competition
+- **2025**: Currently at Old Dominion University, building AI-powered SaaS applications

+### 🎯 **Interactive Game Features**
+- **Character Creation**: Choose traits that affect the story
+- **Secret Developer Commands**: `debug`, `sudo`, `npm install mo`, `stack`, `projects`
+- **Achievement System**: Unlock real milestones from my journey
+- **Project Discovery**: Find my actual GitHub repositories as you progress
+- **Multiple Endings**: Different paths based on your choices
+- **Save Progress**: Continue your journey across sessions

 ## ✨ Features